mereMint/sulfur/README.md

 ---

-### Step 2: Get the Code
+### Step 2: Clone the Repository

-Open your terminal or command prompt and clone the project.
+Open your terminal or command prompt, clone the project, and navigate into the new directory.

 > **Note for Termux/Linux users:** It is highly recommended to set up an SSH key for GitHub first (see the Termux guide below) and use the SSH clone URL.
 For a quick setup on Windows, the HTTPS URL is fine.